KiranLDA/PAMLr/README.md

 # Package PAMLr

-Pronouced Pamela.
+Pamela.
 This packages provides a set of functions to analyse data collected by SOI-GDL3pam loggers (developped by the Swiss Ornithological Institute www.vogelwarte.ch/en ).
 These measure atmospheric pressure (P), activity (A), magnetisim (M) and light (L) in R.

 ## Getting Started